 John E. Mueller studies the indicators which affect presidential popularity in the 24 years’ period from Truman to Johnson.
 The dependent variable is presidential popularity, the percentage of approval in the Gallup Poll question, “Do you approve or disapprove of the way (the incumbent) is handling his job as President?”
 The study finds four major variables impacting popularity: coalition of minorities, rally around the flag, economic slump, and war.
 The first means that each president will experience in each term a general decline of popularity.
 “Rally around the flag” means this decline will be interrupted from time to time with temporary upsurges associated with international crises and similar events.
 “Economic slump” means that the decline will be accelerated in direct relation to increases in unemployment rates over those prevailing when the President began his term, but that improvement in employment rates will not affect his popularity one way or the other.
-The “war” variable means the president will experience an additional loss of popularity if a war is ongoing.
+The “war” variable means that the president will experience an additional loss of popularity if a war is ongoing.
 The study is conducted in two phases, the first phase without the war variable, and the second with the Korean War and Vietnam War variable affecting the presidents in the time period.

 5. Abramowitz: Forecasting the 2008 Presidential Election with the Time-for-Change Model

-The argument presented in this article is that one of the largest factors in US Presidential elections is there is a need to change parties every few elections.
+The argument presented in this article is that one of the largest factors in US Presidential elections is that there is a need to change parties every few elections.
 Electoral results can be determined by popularity of the incumbent president, the state of the economy and the length of time that the president’s party has controlled the white house.
 Abramowitz found that there is a strong relationship that exists between approval and vote choice.
 The key findings of this article are that the leading indicators of presidential elections are the growth rate of the economy, particularly during the second quarter of the election year.
 Another is the incumbent president’s approval rating at mid-year.
 The last is the length of time the incumbent’s party has controlled the White House, which is called the Time-for-Change Factor.
 Abramowitz’s Time-for-Change Model states that electoral results will be influenced by the natural change from one party to the other.
 The incumbent party tends to be blamed for whatever contentions and disagreements exist in the political landscape at that time, and that the recourse taken is generally the choosing of the other party in the following election.
 The Time-for-Change Model is ultimately highly accurate in predicting presidential elections in the United States.
 It predicted within two percentage points accuracy the voting results for the 2008 election of President Obama.

 Hypothesis

 The original model focused on incumbent data, such as approval ratings or popularity of the incumbent president.
-In order to improve the original prediction model in global context, we reviewed the literature to find new fundamental variables that would work across country boundaries.
+In order to improve the original prediction model in global context, the literature suggests new fundamental variables that should impact electoral outcomes across country boundaries.
 All of the five models above include macroeconomic data (GDP growth, employment growth, inflation etc.) can influence election prediction significantly.
 International crisis and military conflicts are also frequently mentioned in Fair’s model, Mueller’s model and Lichtman’s model.
-In this paper, we want to test whether our old model could be improved and work across different countries, time periods, and election types by adding these new variables.
-We hypothesize that GDP growth, employment growth, changes in the inflation rate, and whether a country is in a military conflict will influence the outcome of elections in any country.
+In this report, we want to test whether the old model could be improved and work across different countries, time periods, and election types by adding these new variables.
+We hypothesize that GDP growth, employment growth, changes in the inflation rate, and whether a country is in a military conflict will influence the outcome of elections in any country and therefore should be included in the electoral model.